Eastern Equine EncephalitisAgency: Natural Resources

 Precautions humans can take to reduce the risk of exposure are: use insect repellants for personal protection; keep tight screens on windows, doors, and porches; and use protective clothing.
 If a wild deer appears sick or acts abnormal, it should not be handled or consumed.

 EEE is a zoonotic disease that can infect humans, horses, and deer.
-The disease appears to have a minimal impact on wild deer populations as it has only been reported in multiple animals in North America once (Michigan in 2005).
+The disease appears to have a minimal impact on wild deer populations in North America.
 EEE is not likely to be a major mortality factor in deer but it is possible that it could impact a local population.

 Although it occurs only rarely, EEE remains an important zoonotic disease in Michigan from public health and economic perspectives.